BackupTheBerlios/viscacha-svn/viscacha08/_docs/readme.txt

 == 1 == Installation ==

 1. Upload all files per ftp onto your server.
+   Note: You do not need to upload the folder install/files/ for the
+         installation!
+The folder is only required for the update.
 2. Call the "install/" directory in the Viscacha-root-directory and follow the steps.
 3. You have a "fresh" Viscacha-Installation on your server.

 Note: More information on how to set up the CHMODs you can get while
       installing the application.
 In the ACP you can also see a more detailed list of the required CHMODs.

 == 2 == Update ==

 1. Make a complete backup of your data (FTP + MySQL)!
 2. Upload the install/ directory
 3. Call / Execute the update script (Call the "install/" directory).
 4. Follow all the steps while the update script is running.
 5. After the update is ready and you are back in your Admin Control Panel, please check for Updates of your installed Packages!

 Note: You can only update the versions 0.8 RC4 and 0.8 RC4 PL1.